10 Steps to Acing Your Physician Assistant School Interview

 6. FOR INTERVIEWS, ON TIME IS LATE.
 Plan to arrive for your interview at least 30 minutes before it begins.
 If you want to park and walk around until 10 minutes before, that’s fine, but not getting there early is the easiest way to get there late.
 Along these lines, know where to park and bring cash to pay for it.

 7. BUT I’M TERRIBLE AT INTERVIEWS!
-Do what works for you.
+Have you checked out our PA school interview resources?
 If videotaping yourself being interviewed by your friend helps you to prepare, do it.
 But keep the cardinal rules in mind:

 a.
 Aim for answers no longer than 60 seconds.